FunnyHector/Cluedo/README.md

-# Cluedo-text
+# Cluedo
-SWEN222 Assignment 01, co-worked with Roy
+SWEN222 Assignment 01 & 02, co-worked with Roy

-Final submitted text-based Cluedo
+Text-based UI: DONE!
+Graphical UI: in progress.
+Works to be done:

+1. Make a suggestion / accusation Panel
+2. Connect the view (UI) with model (game)